 “Another thing that I’ve correlated between skating and Montclair is that sense of community and support.
 I have my [skating] coaches here, and I have the Montclair staff and all of my teachers who have always been so supportive and have cheered me on in my journey going to the Olympics.”

-Isadora’s event begins in PeyongChang on the morning of February 21 (which is the evening of February 20 here in New Jersey).
-Performance times for individual athletes have not yet been assigned.
+Isadora’s event began in PeyongChang on the morning of February 21 (which was the evening of February 20 here in New Jersey).
+Her next skate will be Thursday night, February 22.
 Stay tuned for updates.

 Best of luck, Isadora!